Places of Interest around Calcutta - WWW.CYPO.COM

 DIAMOND HARBOUR

-48 km south of Calcutta, Diamond Harbour is a scenic picnic spot by the banks of the
+48 km south of Calcutta, Diamond Harbour is a scenic picnic spot by the banks of the River Hooghly.

 o Bus from Esplanade